odrive/gateway-api/gateway-api.md

 `gateway.auth.refresh.token` | Required to refresh expired access tokens.
 `gateway.auth.metadata.id` | The root folder.
 `gateway.auth.id` | The ID of the user or account authorized.
+`gateway.upload.segment.size` | Use segmented upload when files are bigger than the segment size.

 *Status*